onurkaraman/perseus/README.md

-# PythonScript
+# Perseus

-PythonScript is a WIP **in-browser Python-to-JavaScript compiler**.
+Perseus is a WIP **in-browser Python-to-JavaScript compiler**.

 The goal is to have standalone cross-browser pretty-printed JavaScript output.
 In the far future, additional support for translation to [Node.js][] modules will be implemented as well.

-You can look over the code on [github](http://github.com/onurkaraman/pythonscript), or the annotated source [here](http://onurkaraman.github.com/pythonscript/docs/bool.html).
+You can look over the code on [github](http://github.com/onurkaraman/Perseus), or the annotated source [here](http://onurkaraman.github.com/Perseus/docs/bool.html).

 ## Why use it?